By

 in a text-only format.
 This "alt" text also shows up as you hover your mouse over the photo when viewing

-it in a Web browser.
+it many Web browsers.
 So write it carefully.
 If space is limited on a page or a headshot or thumbnail photo is extra

 small, you may choose to put all your photo information into the ALT attribute, abandoning